kiarash8112/query-controller/onboarding.md

 ### 1. Direct query sinks

-Scan SSA and mark GORM query-builder calls whose arguments should be traced. `getGormSinkArgs` and `isExecutionMethod` in `helper.go` handle this.
+Scan SSA and mark GORM query-builder calls whose arguments should be traced. `getGormSinkArgs` and `isExecutionMethod` handle this.

 - **Query sinks** (arguments traced): Where, Raw, Not, Or, Select, Exec